leogabac/suisave/docs/guide/installation.md

 pip install suisave
 ```

+The base install is enough for the non-Textual CLI flow, including:

+- `suisave config ...`
+- `suisave remote sync ...`
+- `suisave run --no-interactive`

-If you want the Textual interfaces, including the local backup dashboard and the config editor, install the `tui` extra:
+If you want the Textual transfer dashboard used by the default `suisave run`,
+install the `tui` extra:

 ```bash
 pip install "suisave[tui]"